What is Slack?

 💡 Read more about direct messages and group DMs.

 Communication in Slack happens through messages, whether they’re in channels or DMs.
 Most communication should happen in public channels to create a transparent and searchable archive of your team’s work.
 No matter where they’re shared, you can format your messages to help present your ideas.
 Did we mention emoji?
 Use them to enhance your own or to react to your teammates’ messages.

-Tip: If you need to call the attention of someone specific, type @ followed by their username to send them a notification.
+Tip: If you need to call the attention of someone specific, type @ followed by their display name to send them a notification.
 We call this an @-mention.

 Here’s a message someone’s working on for the upcoming team meeting:

 With the transparent flow of information in Slack, Search is your way to narrow down and find the information you need to get work done.
 You’ll notice a search box in the upper-right corner of Slack — it’s there any time you need it.
 Simply type a word or phrase in the search box to start looking.
 You can even use a number of modifiers to help you narrow your results.

 Notifications are Slack’s way of telling you about items that need your attention.
 You can choose to receive notifications on your desktop, your mobile device, or by email.
 Notifications can even be customized by channel, so you can prioritize where your attention goes.